guowei42/Odin-Recipes/README.md

 # odin-recipes
 Learning HTML from Odin Project. \
-Contains a simple recipe website for 3 recipes.\
+Contains a simple recipe website for 3 recipes.

-Lesson Learnt:
+Lessons Learnt:
 - Creating unordered and ordered lists.
 - Basic HTML with adding images
 - Linking to other file directories